 Dean Linda Flynn receives Nurse Educator of the Year Award from National League for Nursing

 Linda Flynn (PhD, RN, FAAN), dean and tenured professor at Rutgers School of Nursing, has been chosen to receive the National League for Nursing’s Nurse Educator of the Year Award.
-She is one of only five nurses selected for this award, which will be presented during a special Year of the Nurse Educator ceremony taking place at the 2022 NLN Education Summit in Las Vegas, September 28-30.
+She is one of only five nurses selected for this award, which was presented during a special Year of the Nurse Educator ceremony taking place at the 2022 NLN Education Summit in Las Vegas, September 28-30.

 The awards highlight a year of celebrating the unique contributions of nurse educators and nursing education to public health.
 In declaring 2022 the Year of the Nurse Educator, the League featured the essential role of nursing education during the COVID-19 pandemic and of the field’s historic and continuing importance to health care.

-“These select faculty rose to the top of the nominees, demonstrating what it means to truly earn this exceptional recognition,” said NLN Chair Kathleen Poindexter (PhD, RN, CNE, ANEF).
+“These select faculty rose to the top of the NLN nominees, demonstrating what it means to truly earn this exceptional recognition,” said NLN Chair Kathleen Poindexter (PhD, RN, CNE, ANEF).
 The awardees “guided scores of students to achieve their best in delivering culturally sensitive, equitable patient care and, just as often, inspired students to follow in their footsteps to become educators themselves.
 There can be no higher compliment to a mentor,” she continued.

 NLN President and CEO Beverly Malone (PhD, RN, FAAN), said “I urge you all to follow the lead and examples of these five role models who have lifted others up, and thereby hoist upon your shoulders the leaders of tomorrow in nursing education.”

 Here’s some of what Dean Flynn’s nominators had to say about this extraordinary nurse educator: